The Unity of Men & Women with God and with One Another

 - 1998: Centennial Mass at St. Patrick’s Cathedral in NY celebrated by John Cardinal O’Connor to mark the 100 th anniversary of the founding of the Society of the Atonement.

-- 2002: Friars begin Student Writing Content with Toronto’s Catholic Register in order to encourage students to write about ecumenism.
+- 2002: Friars begin Student Writing Contest with Toronto’s Catholic Register in order to encourage students to write about ecumenism.

 - 2015: Timothy Cardinal Dolan, of the Archdiocese of New York formally opens the cause for canonization of founder Servant of God Father Paul of Graymoor.